billpliske/mock-reservation-system/README.md

 4. cd back out to main repo, and then `cd backend` and run `yarn` or `npm i`.
 5. You've now installed the _frontend_ and _backend_.
 6. You might want to open some terminal tabs for the rest of this.
+7. Open **backend/app.js**, and replace the **process.env.DBPATH** environmental variable with a URL to your own DB instance.
+Mine was an mLab Mongo DB URL.
-7. Tab #1, cd to backend, and run `npm start`.
+8. Tab #1, cd to backend, and run `npm start`.
 Local GraphQL server now running.

 ## Have Android Studio / emulator running?